 You can really help children become better students.
 The way you treat them and your words of encouragement affect their whole being.
 Inspire confidence in your students and see how they’ll improve.

 To a colleague who struggles at work

-The world of teaching is overwhelming that even the seasoned ones experience difficulties and have through hard times.
-At times, you experience it yourself so you can easily relate to our colleagues who are having difficult times at work.
+The world of teaching is so overwhelming that even the seasoned ones experience difficulties and go through hard times.
+At times, you experience it yourself, so you can easily relate to our colleagues who are having difficult times at work.

-Moreover, if someone is struggling at work be it emotional, mental, or in any other aspect, your encouraging words can give light and hope.
-Your kind words can serve as meaningful support to your colleague who is hurting and troubled.
+Moreover, if someone is struggling at work, be it emotionally, mentally, or in any other aspect, your encouraging words can give them light and hope.
+Your kind words can serve as meaningful support to a colleague who is hurting and troubled.